Self-compassion quick test:

 The Power of Taking Action

 Here’s how I’ve been dealing with my own failure and mistakes recently.
 And it’s working pretty fine.

 First I’ll show you the method and then explain to you why and how it works.

-But let me warn you, it’s not a fancy method, most of the time it’s not so pretty, and it’s nothing new or revolutionary.
-It’s simple, hard sometimes, and it’s more realistic, practical, and applicable than the methods discussed above.
+But let me warn you, it’s not a fancy method.
+Most of the time it’s not so pretty and it’s nothing new or revolutionary.
+It’s simple.
+Hard sometimes.
+But it’s more realistic, practical, and applicable than the methods discussed above.

 It saves your self-esteem, helps you bounce back from failure more efficiently.
 It’ll help you to learn to forgive yourself and move on.

 - Avoid the 2 methods discussed above: don’t fall a prey to those extreme methods.
 They will only hold you back and ensure you never actually do anything about your situation.

 - Make sure you have no wings and that you can’t fly!
 I mean: acknowledge the fact that you’re only a human being.
 You sometimes become weak and make stupid decisions.
 We’re not meant to live without making mistakes.
 We’re meant to learn and grow from our success and, more important, from our failures too.